 psql --host=<your database host> --port=<your database port> --username=<your dba user> <your database name>

-Once you have the server up and running and have created your database, you will need to allow access to your database user.
+Once you have the server running and have created your database, you need to allow access to your database user.
 This is accomplished by following these steps:

 Listen on the Correct Network Interface

-PostgreSQL, by default on most OSes, only accepts connections on "localhost."
+PostgreSQL, by default on most operating systems, only accepts connections on localhost.
 This means that your Flow Enterprise server will most likely not be able to connect to the server.
-To remedy this, you need to edit the main postgresql.conf configuration file.
-The location of this file will vary from OS to OS, please use your OS's specific documentation to locate the file.
+To remedy this, edit the main postgresql.conf configuration file.
+The location of this file varies from OS to OS.
+Please use your OS's specific documentation to locate the file.

-Once you have located it, edit it and find the configuration directive 'listen_addresses'.
-This setting needs to be set to the IP address of the server or "*".
-This will enable PostgreSQL to listen on the IP addresses that your other servers will use to connect to it.
+Once you have located your main postgresql.conf file, edit it and find the configuration directive listen_addresses.
+This setting needs to be set to the IP address of the server or *.
+This enables PostgreSQL to listen on the IP addresses that your other servers will use to connect to it.